mauricerenck/mastodon-to-bluesky/README.md

 ---

 This scripts listens to your Mastodon account and crossposts your toots to your Bluesky account.
 It uses the Mastodon API and the Bluesky API to achieve this.
-The script is written in Node.js and can be run on your local machine or on a server.
+The script is written in Typescript ([Deno](https://deno.com)) and can be run on your local machine or on a server.

 ---

 ## Installation

-You can run the script directly using Node.js or you can use the Docker image.
+You can run the script directly using [Deno](https://deno.com) or you can use our Docker image.

 ### Direct